-2017 was a relatively quiet year on the gaming front for Microsoft’s console.
-While we did see the release of a 4K juggernaut in Xbox One X, in terms of exclusive titles we’ve been left a little wanting.
+2017 was a relatively quiet year for Microsoft’s console.
+While we did see the release of a 4K juggernaut in the form of the excellent Xbox One X, there weren’t many exclusive titles to enjoy.

-However, we were still spoilt for choice when it came to blockbusters and indie darlings to sink our teeth into.
+However, there were still plenty of blockbusters and indie darlings to sink our teeth into.
 The best part is, they’re even cheaper now 2018 has rolled around.

 Resident Evil 7